ChemGuy88/hermanCode/To-do.md

 - [x] Delete all installations in user folders
 - [x] Test code in macOS and Linux.
 Once that's done move it into the general section.
   - [x] Examples
+- [x] Install "Herman's Code"
+  - [x] PySpark
+  - [x] iMac at home

+## `Herman's Code`

+- [x] Fix "processTraces.bash".
+The temporary files are not being kept track of when removing the leading texts.
+See "2024-05-27 21-38-53".
+- [x] Improve installation/uninstallation.
+Uninstallation depends on the data created by installation.
+The data should exist as part of the package in a data directory.
+So if you remove the repository and clone it, you can immediately run the uninstallation script.

 ## Remove GUI Apps, packages, and find and remove traces
 - Batch 1